kidasijunior10/My-Portofolio/README.md

 ## 🌟 What Makes This Portfolio Different

 1. **It's Actually Fun** - No corporate stiffness here!
-2. **It's Bilingual** - Because the world is bigger than one language
-3. **It's Interactive** - Not just a static page that sits there looking pretty
+2. **It's Interactive** - Not just a static page that sits there looking pretty
-4. **It's Fast** - Optimized to load faster than you can say "portfolio"
+3. **It's Fast** - Optimized to load faster than you can say "portfolio"
-5. **It's Responsive** - Looks great on everything from a phone to a 4K monitor
+4. **It's Responsive** - Looks great on everything from a phone to a 4K monitor

 ## 🎯 The Projects You'll See